-In-house pro bono has grown exponentially over the past couple decades; while in the past only a handful of formal pro bono programs existed, now hundreds of programs work to close the justice gap and effect change across the country.
+In-house pro bono has grown exponentially over the past few decades; while in the past only a handful of formal pro bono programs existed, now hundreds of programs work to close the justice gap and effect systematic change.
 Many of the Fortune 500 companies and the majority of the Fortune 100 companies have either set up or are moving to establish formal pro bono programs for their lawyers and other professional legal department staff.
-In addition, lawyers in smaller companies and legal departments engage in pro bono legal services through opportunities organized by local legal service organizations, law firms, Corporate Pro Bono (CPBO), local bar associations, and ACC chapters.
+In addition, lawyers in smaller companies and legal departments engage in pro bono legal services through opportunities organized by local legal service organizations, law firms, Corporate Pro Bono (CPBO), local bar associations, and Association of Corporate Counsel (ACC) chapters.
 Tens of thousands of lawyers practice at legal departments where supporting low-income communities through pro bono assistance is a core value.

-Corporate social responsibility (CSR) programs have also taken hold in many companies.
-CSR can encompass community service efforts, charitable giving, and skills-based volunteering, including legal pro bono work.
+Across companies, there also has been a growing focus on corporate purpose, responsible business, and social impact.
+This focus may occur in conjunction with supporting the "S" in the Environmental, Social, and Governance (ESG) pillars, or alternatively in connection with corporate social responsibility (CSR) programs, which can encompass community service efforts, charitable giving, and skills-based volunteering, including legal pro bono work.
 Many companies establish CSR programs because of the belief that corporations have an ethical obligation to serve their communities and promote social welfare.
-CSR can also be beneficial to a company even from a strictly commercial viewpoint, aiding employee retention, and reputational benefits, among other factors.
+CSR can also be beneficial to a company even from a strictly financial viewpoint, aiding employee retention, reputational benefits, and risk management, among other factors.

-For many years, companies have operated their CSR efforts independently from the legal department's pro bono program.
-However, as pro bono has grown within the corporate community, more companies have begun to recognize there are benefits from aligning or integrating CSR and pro bono, including providing more comprehensive service that can dramatically increase the impact of services provided.
+For many companies, the CSR efforts operate independently from the legal department's pro bono program.
+However, in recent years, companies have begun to recognize that even non-legal problems are often interrelated with legal issues, and there has been a trend toward aligning or integrating CSR and pro bono efforts to offer more comprehensive services.
+By integrating CSR and pro bono, companies can dramatically increase the impact of their service.
 Below are several examples of how companies have complemented CSR programs with legal pro bono efforts.